albert926/techybechy-resourcepack/README.md

 ## What This Pack Does

 - Adds custom models for tools, weapons, vehicles, and special items
-- Provides Weapon Master model support
+- Provides Ultimate Foods model support
 - Provides MTVehicles texture support
 - Includes custom textures for TechyBechy logos, UI, and items (soon)
 - Leaves all other vanilla Minecraft textures untouched (should)